West Bengal Sampark Kranti Express: Schedule

 West Bengal Sampark Kranti runs once a week.
-It departs from Sealdah at 13:10 hrs on Tuesday and arrives on its subsequent day at Anand Vihar Terminal at 11:15 hrs.
+It departs from Sealdah at 13:10 hrs on Tuesday and arrives on its subsequent day at Anand Vihar Terminal at 08:40 hrs.
 On its return journey, it departs from Anand Vihar Terminal at 19:10 and arrives at Sealdah at 17:30 hrs.

 In its journey, it passes through Indian states of West Bengal, Jharkhand, Bihar, Uttar Pradesh and Delhi.
+Enroute, the train covers 1447 km of journey in 19 hrs 40 min, at an average speed of 74 km/h.